mikepartain/PUBLIC_STIGCHECK/README.md

   * python StigCheck.pyc -all

-There is a stig options file in the includes/ directory that has some basic options you can modify.
-Do this with Caution.
 ## stigger.pyc
 Each device in the configs directory is classified as a type, L3_SWITCH, L2_SWITCH, ROUTER, etc.  Each device is additionally identified by Vendor.
 This can be used to test one single device like: